WZDX: Grant Broadcasting ownership

-Nexstar ownership
+Nexstar and Tegna ownership

 On November 6, 2013, Nexstar Broadcasting Group announced that it would purchase the Grant stations, including WZDX, for $87.5 million.
 The sale was completed on December 1, 2014.
 Four years later, in July 2018, Nexstar agreed to acquire WHDF from Lockwood Broadcast Group for $2.25 million; Nexstar concurrently took over WHDF's operations through a time brokerage agreement.
 The sale was completed on November 9, creating a duopoly with WZDX.

-The duopoly did not last long.
-On December 3, 2018, Nexstar announced it would acquire the assets of Tribune Media—owner of CBS affiliate WHNT-TV since December 2013—for $6.4 billion in cash and debt.
+On December 3, 2018, less than a month after closing on its purchase of WHDF, Nexstar announced it would acquire the assets of Tribune Media—owner of CBS affiliate WHNT-TV since December 2013—for $6.4 billion in cash and debt.
 WHNT-TV and WZDX, as two of the four highest-rated stations in the market, could not be owned together, though Nexstar could own either station plus WHDF.
 Nexstar decided to retain the higher-rated WHNT-TV along with WHDF and sell WZDX to Tegna Inc. after finalizing the Tribune sale; WZDX was one of 19 stations disposed by Nexstar to Tegna and the E. W. Scripps Company in separate deals worth $1.32 billion.
 The sale of Tribune to Nexstar was approved by the FCC on September 16.

 News operation

-In January 2008, WZDX launched a 30-minute prime time newscast known as Fox 54 Nine O'Clock News.
+In January 2008, WZDX launched a 30-minute prime time newscast branded as Fox 54 Nine O'Clock News.
 It was produced by Independent News Network (INN) in Davenport, Iowa; two local reporters contributed local news stories to the news program, which was presented from Davenport.
 It was the second prime time newscast in the market, as WAAY had previously produced one for air on WHDF from 2000 to 2001.
 The INN program continued to air for two and a half years and was replaced in September 2010 with a 9 p.m. newscast produced by WAAY; WAAY news personnel were joined by Ellis Eskew, a WZDX reporter.

-On December 4, 2015, Nexstar announced that WZDX would launch a standalone news operation on April 4, 2016.
+Nexstar announced in December 2015 that WZDX would launch a standalone news operation on April 4, 2016.
 Concurrently, the station's newscast was extended to an hour.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+WZDX broadcasts from a tower on Monte Sano Mountain.
+Its signal is multiplexed: